jmarkow/intan_frontend/README.md

 | ttl | TTL source |
 | playback | playback source |

 This is followed by the *channel* then the *source*.
+Note that the *channel* can contain ranges indicated using a hyphen (e.g. 4-8 expands to 4,5,6,7,8) and multiple channels can be specified using any symbol other than the `field_delimiter` or `bird_delimiter` (e.g. 4-8+10 expands to 4,5,6,7,8,10 and 4-8+12-15+17 to 4,5,6,7,8,12,13,14,15,17).
 The data source can be (relevant only for RHD system):

 | Source | Text | Notes |
 |--------|------|-------|